Dunc4nNT/bit/README.md

 Wgd stands for whole genome duplication, the tool can get DNA-sequences from a FASTA file.
 The tool can eventually convert the sequence into a plot that shows when a wgd has occured.
 Comprising seven sub-tools: *dmd, focus, ksd, mix, peak, syn and viz.* Because every sub-tool is extensive enough to be a project itself.
-For this reason we focused on the sub-toold dmd.
+For this reason we focused on the sub-tool dmd.
 This tool can help with drawing conclusions from the sequences, such as determing orthological groups, and phylogeny.

 ## Prerequisites